squad-lab/qcdrivers/src/rwth/mux/README.md

 3. Querying and setting DAC and ADC values, including average value for ADC

 # Installation
 This pip package has only been tested with 'python>=3.7'.
 Please make sure to update your Python installation before proceeding with the installation.
 It is also always a good idea to keep 'pip' and 'setuptools' updated to prevent arbitrary installation issues.
 For the full list of app dependencies, check 'requirements.txt'.
 A separate 'venv' testing environment is suggested while the package is in production, and the tests are being built.
-Once the project is out of development and is pushed onto 'qcodes_contrib_drivers', this installation will not be needed.

 Installation is supported using the GitLab instance of the project.
 ```